Michael C. Rockefeller Traveling Fellowship ...................................due Tuesday, October 10, 12 noon

 Graduating seniors or graduates who have received their bachelor’s degree within the previous two years are eligible.

-Students of high academic ability (typically demonstrated by A- or better grades) who intend to pursue the fields of computer science, mathematics, the natural sciences, or the physical sciences at a graduate level are eligible.
+Students of high academic ability (typically demonstrated by A- or better grades) who intend to pursue the fields of mathematics, natural sciences, physical sciences, or applied sciences at a graduate level are eligible.
 Details of the courses in these fields are set out in the Cambridge University’s online “Guide to Courses,” at www.cam.ac.uk/guide.
 The range of subjects available in the Natural Sciences Tripos is notably broad.

 - Selection Committee meeting:mid-February

-The committee may favor applications that focus specifically on Canada, its history, culture, resources, or other unique aspects.
+The selection committee is particularly interested in study proposals that focus specifically on Canada, its history, culture, resources, or other unique aspects.
 The selection committee typically looks for B+ or better academic records as well as ambassadorial potential.

 - Selection Committee meeting:early February